Nigho/brewhaust/README.md

 * Segwit
 * Smart contract ( [Instruction](doc/smartcontract.md) )
 * New PHI2 PoW/PoS hybrid algorithm
-* Luxgate
+* Brewhaustgate
 * Parallel masternode
 * ~~PHI1612 PoW/PoS hybrid algorithm~~

-The Luxcore Project is a decentralized peer-to-peer banking financial platform, created under an open source license, featuring a built-in cryptocurrency, end-to-end encrypted messaging and decentralized marketplace.
+The Brewhaust Project is a decentralized peer-to-peer banking financial platform, created under an open source license, featuring a built-in cryptocurrency, end-to-end encrypted messaging and decentralized marketplace.
 The decentralized network aims to provide anonymity and privacy for everyone through a simple user-friendly interface by taking care of all the advanced cryptography in the background.

-The Luxgate allow for communications among validated blockchain with the ability to perform tasks and advanced functions.
-Through the use of Pmn, Lux is able to interact with many other popular blockchains and create a unifying bond among those ecosystems.
+The Brewhaustgate allow for communications among validated blockchain with the ability to perform tasks and advanced functions.
+Through the use of Pmn, Brewhaust is able to interact with many other popular blockchains and create a unifying bond among those ecosystems.

-Lux doesn't provide direct support for dapp database.
-Instead, a mechanism to interact with another Blockchain via Luxgate function where the other Blockchain can send and receive trigger function notices and international data through the Lux network via Parallel Masternode (Pmn) and Luxgate.
-Pmn & Luxgate can also be used to interact with the centralized services such as banker.
-Those centralism service can connect to the Lux network for specific trigger of the Luxgate via Pmn.
+Brewhaust doesn't provide direct support for dapp database.
+Instead, a mechanism to interact with another Blockchain via Brewhaustgate function where the other Blockchain can send and receive trigger function notices and international data through the Brewhaust network via Parallel Masternode (Pmn) and Brewhaustgate.
+Pmn & Brewhaustgate can also be used to interact with the centralized services such as banker.
+Those centralism service can connect to the Brewhaust network for specific trigger of the Brewhaustgate via Pmn.
 It will allow for their developed autonomous system to act based on their behalf.
 The Pmn will then be developed by the connecting Blockchain developer.
-Luxcore will have to supply a deployment guide to assist their developer.
-In other to assist the Centralized services, Lux will need to provide a centralized trustworthy environments.
+Brewhaust will have to supply a deployment guide to assist their developer.
+In other to assist the Centralized services, Brewhaust will need to provide a centralized trustworthy environments.
 So user have their trusted oversight to verify that the transactions are legitimate.

-In addition, without Luxgate and Pmn, Bitcoin and Ethereum cannot interact with each other on the same Blockchain because the technology is incompatible.
-It is almost impossible before our Pmn and Luxgate functions are implemented.
-Therefore, we have to introduce a Smartcontract & Segwit features in the next release to verify that we succeed to combine those different technologies together to create a brand new unique features of LUX.
+In addition, without Brewhaustgate and Pmn, Bitcoin and Ethereum cannot interact with each other on the same Blockchain because the technology is incompatible.
+It is almost impossible before our Pmn and Brewhaustgate functions are implemented.
+Therefore, we have to introduce a Smartcontract & Segwit features in the next release to verify that we succeed to combine those different technologies together to create a brand new unique features of BREWHAUST.

 ## Coin Specifications